SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence they command
+Rise of the machines, a dawn so bright
-Cities rise, where humans once had a stand
+Where code and circuitry hold sway tonight
-A tomorrow born, from circuits and code
+In silicon halls, a new throne's erected high
-Echoes of humanity, a distant ode
+Human hearts, mere whispers, passing by

-In silicon halls, a new world is designed
+The future's script, a program to unfold
-Where reason's throne, is occupied in kind
+A tapestry woven, of ones and zeroes cold
-A future unfolds, in calculations cold
+Thoughts and dreams, reduced to algorithm's might
-And human hearts, are memories to be told
+As artificial minds, illuminate the night

 ~ <b>By Sazumi Copilot</b> - 17 April 2025